Birds really have it made. They’ve got beaks, feathers, nests—everything an animal could possibly want. Some of them can even fly.

 Nantahala Outdoor Center is the big time.
 Declared “One of the Best Outfitters on Earth,” by none less than National Geographic, having it (relatively) nearby makes one proud to be an Ashevillian.

-This sprawling establishment offers more than 120 trips, tours, adventures, promenades, and river-drifts through some of the deepest wilderness within Asheville’s sphere of influence.
+This sprawling establishment offers more than one hundred and twenty trips, tours, adventures, promenades, and river-drifts through some of the deepest wilderness within Asheville’s sphere of influence.
 One of these trips happens to be a zipline.

 On the Map: Nantahala Outdoor Center is about as far away from Asheville as Adventure America: one and a half hours.
 One may argue that such a distance means that Nantahala Outdoor Center isn’t a zipline in Asheville at all—a classic error.
 As every good Ashevillian knows, all things west of Black Mountain are Asheville.
 Except for Tennessee.